-When I worked as an architect I found that I wanted to apply those same resources for drawing and printing into my artwork.
-They would allow me to create quickly, and make multiple versions of the same piece by changing their colors and dimensions with no two printings being exactly alike.
-However, the final product is not the result of a formula, but carefully crafted by hand one bit at a time.
-The brush has been replaced by the mouse in an expression of digital craftsmanship.
+When I worked as an architect, I found that I wanted to apply the resources that I used for drawing and printing plans, into art projects.
+These resources would allow me to create quickly, and make multiple versions of the same composition by changing their colors and dimensions, with no two printings being exactly alike.
+However, the final product will not be the result of a formula, but carefully crafted by hand, one bit at a time.
+The brush will be replaced by the mouse, in an expression of digital craftsmanship.

-A Man’s Word (2018) is a project made following a public call for an outdoor mural.
-Having heard the testimony of Christine Blasey Ford and remembering that of Anita Hill, I sought to expose the image of my body to the effects of being outside in the street, The act of rising a hand or both s depicted as a sign for swearing as well as for being arrested.
+This is a project made following a public call for an outdoor mural.
+Having heard the testimony of Christine Blasey Ford and remembering that of Anita Hill, I sought to expose the image of my body to the effects of the print being outside in the street.
+The act of rising a hand or both is depicted as a sign for swearing as well as for being arrested.

 I started this project being photographed myself, posing without any intention of representation.
 Later, I found, in a group of selected images, that the body language I used could be translated into three different characters: the attacker, the attacked, and the savior, all of them spinning in a cycle of rejection and acceptance.